jvikstrom/katacoda-scenarios/k8s-chaos-engineering/step3.md

           configMap:
             name: km-config
 ```
-This tells kubernetes to mount the "mk-config" ConfigMap as a volume in "/etc/kube-monkey" which the pods can read.
+This tells kubernetes to mount the "km-config" ConfigMap as a volume in "/etc/kube-monkey" which the pods can read.
 This is how "kube-monkey" reads its config.

 ### Waiting for deployment...

 Wait for a bit until the "kube-monkey" pod has status `RUNNING`.
-This may take a while as the image is downloaded. (you can see pod statuses with `kubectl get pods`).
+This may take a while as the image is downloaded. (you can see pod statuses with `kubectl get pods`{{execute}}).

 At this point nothing should happen.
 If you check the logs for the "kube-monkey" pod, under "***Today's Schedule***", you will see that no terminations were scheduled.
 This is what we'll solve in the next step.
 (To see the kube-monkey logs you can run this command):